 Note: some of the packaging systems have changed from what is in the video but the basics are still valid.
+Some of this video will be helpful although the panels are different.

 and a separate video on assembling the spring hinge: